kvijay04/Proof-of-Concept/README.md

-# Sci-kit learn must be installed on your device in order for this program to run.
-It can be installed by running the following in a terminal:
+# Sci-kit learn  and Kivy must be installed on your device in order for this program to run.
+They can be installed by running the following in a terminal:
 ## pip install -U scikit-learn
+## pip install Kivy